Intent and incitement in the Gaza genocide: Israeli prime minister and cabinet ministers

-On 29 April 2024 Finance Minister Bezalel Smotrich said, "There are no half measures ...
-Rafah, Deir al-Balah, Nuseirat – total annihilation.
-'Thou shalt blot out the remembrance of Amalek from under heaven.
-The Israeli newspaper Haaretz described his comments as a call to genocide.
-In August, Smotrich said that "it might be justified and moral" to "starve 2 million people", lamenting that the world would not allow it.
+In April 2024 during a public event, Finance Minister Bezalel Smotrich said of Gaza: "this place does not exist, cannot possibly exist.
+This is delusional: we are negotiating with those who should never have existed".
+In August 2024 Smotrich said that "it might be justified and moral" to "starve 2 million people", lamenting that the world would not allow it.
 The Knesset member Ofer Cassif claims the plan for genocide dates back to Smotrich's Subjugation Plan in 2017, which he called the "prime exhibit" of Israel's genocidal intent.
 On 6 May 2025 Smotrich said that Gaza would be "entirely destroyed" and that Palestinians would "leave in great numbers to third countries".
+National Security Minister Itamar Ben-Gvir, the leader of the Otzma Yehudit Party, echoed Smotrich in calling for Israel to block all humanitarian aid into Gaza until Israeli hostages were released, and called for the expulsion of Palestinians from Gaza, referring to such an expulsion as "voluntary migration".
+Both Smotrich and Ben-Gvir were sanctioned by the United Kingdom, Canada, Australia and New Zealand for inciting violence against Palestinians, while the government of Slovenia banned them from the country.